Domaine Derain – History

 RRP: $157 (SOLD OUT)

-Domaine Derain Bourgogne Blanc Landré 2022
+Domaine Derain Bourgogne Blanc Landré 2023

 When you pour a glass of this lovely Domaine Derain Chardonnay you will first notice the golden colour with hues of green.
 But don’t spend too long admiring the colour as it is the mouth-enveloping flavour that will really impress you.

-Landré is a newish parcel (lieu dit) of Bourgogne Blanc for the domaine named after the former owner of the plot.
-The vines are actually around forty years old.
 At only 0.3 of a hectare, it is adjacent to their Le Riaux Pinot Noir plot.
 At this size there will never be very much of this wine, but the site ensures that the wine will always be of high quality due to the white clay soils here.

 The vines grow on a north facing slope which sees the northerly winds helping to keep mildew at bay.
-The grapes are pressed directly, alcoholic fermentation is carried out in wodden barrels and the wine is rested on lees for 15 months prior to bottling.
+The grapes are pressed directly, alcoholic fermentation is carried out in wooden barrels and the wine is rested on lees for 15 months prior to bottling.

-RRP: $82 (SOLD OUT)
+RRP: $85 (SOLD OUT)

-Domaine Derain Saint-Aubin Blanc 2020
+Domaine Derain Saint-Aubin Blanc 2022

 The Chardonnay grapes in the Domaine Derain Saint-Aubin Blanc were formerly part of the cuvée En Vesvau, but from more gravelly soil, which Julien decided to keep separate.
 So, the wine is from the Saint-Aubin appellation which is famous for its white wines in particular due to its proximity to Puligny-Montrachet.